About Three-Year-Old Kindergarten

 - known to Child Protection or have been referred by Child Protection to Child FIRST

-Children can attend a three-year-old program at either a long day care (childcare) centre or at a sessional (standalone) kindergarten.
-These are places that might also offer a four-year-old kindergarten program.
+Children can attend a 3-year-old program at either a long day care (childcare) centre or at a sessional (standalone) kindergarten.
+These are places that might also offer a 4-year-old kindergarten program.

 No matter where your child goes to kindergarten, teachers and trained educators will lead the program.